Having issues with your Western Digital Hard Drive?

 Most Common Issues with Western Digital Drives

-Drive Not Recognized – If your WD drive spins up normally, stays spinning without any unusual sounds, but the computer does not recognize the drive, then you have one of most common problems.
-These cases have a 99% chance of recovery.
+– If your WD drive spins up normally, stays spinning without any unusual sounds, but the computer does not recognize the drive, then you have one of most common problems.
+These cases have a 99% chance of western digital data recovery.
 The issue with these types of cases could be bad sectors, firmware corruption, light media damage or file system corruption.
 As long as attempts are not made to recover the data before we receive the drive, your chances are extremely high that the data will be recoverable.

 Drive Recognized But Responding Very Slow – Slow Responding problem is a very common issue with Western Digital Drives.
 This issue is known as the Western Digital Busy Bug (Slow Reading Problem).
 This is a firmware/programming issue with the drive.
 9 time out of 10, this issue is caused due to either serious media damage or weak read/write heads.

 Drive Has No Power – Almost always if a Western Digital drive doesn’t have power, the issue is going to be electronics related.
 Chances of recovery from cases with electronic issues is very high.